qminhminh/flutter_toast/README.md

 - `IconPosition.bottom` - Icon on bottom
 - `IconPosition.center` - Icon centered over text

-## Example
+## 🎨 Examples

 See the `example` folder for a complete example app demonstrating all features.

-## Contributing
+## 🤝 Contributing

+Contributions are always welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you would like to contribute to the project, please feel free to submit a Pull Request.

-## License
+## 📄 License

 This project is licensed under the MIT License.
+See the LICENSE file for details.

+## 🙏 Acknowledgments

+This package is inspired by the beautiful design of [toastification](https://pub.dev/packages/toastification) package.
+Special thanks to the toastification team for their excellent work.

+---

+**Made with ❤️ for Flutter developers**